lsds/KungFu/README.md

 ## Usage

-To scale out your TensorFlow training program, you simply need to make two changes:
+KungFu can be used with TensorFlow and Keras.
+To scale out your TensorFlow training program, for example, you simply need to make two changes:

 1. Wrap your ``tf.train.optimizer`` in KungFu's ``SynchronousSGDOptimizer``, ``SynchronousAveragingOptimizer``, ``PairAveragingOptimizer`` or another [distributed optimizer](srcs/python/kungfu/tensorflow/optimizers/__init__.py).